 While there are plenty of pregame wagers to consider for Canadiens games, all of which we’ll cover in full detail in a bit, you still have chances to get in on the action after the puck drops.
-Live betting is a featured offering at all of the industry’s top shops.
-These are real-time wagers you can place based on what’s happening on the rink.
-Examples may include:
+Live betting is a featured offering at all of the top sportsbooks.

 All season long, you’ll find listings for upcoming NHL games at the legal sportsbooks.
 Each game will be listed in order by start time and have the odds for a trio of main bet types front and centre.
 It’ll resemble what you see below.

 Next to both the Leafs and Canadiens are a series of numbers.
-These are the odds and lines for the big three of hockey betting: moneyline, puck line, and totals.
+These are the odds and lines for the big three of hockey betting: moneyline, puck line (spread), and totals.
 Here’s what you need to know.

 NHL games bring in a good deal of betting volume for sportsbooks, and the above trio of bets are top attractions.
 However, they’re far from the only ways for you to get involved.
 Let’s take a look at some of the other popular ways to wager on hockey.

 A prop is an additional wagering opportunity on the individual games.
 Many of the options have to do with how the individual players will perform in the game.

 Will Nick Suzuki score a goal?

 - Yes +125

 Parlays: This is a bet where you tie together multiple selections in a quest for greater returns.
 You have to be right on all of them to win.

 Futures: A futures bet revolves around a season-long outcome.
 Odds are released in the offseason with the market staying active nearly all year round.
 Eg.: